The Bachelorette (American TV series) season 15

 The fifteenth season of The Bachelorette premiered on May 13, 2019.
-This season features Hannah Brown, a 24-year-old interior designer from Tuscaloosa, Alabama.
+The season featured Hannah Brown, a 24-year-old interior designer from Northport, Alabama.
 Brown was crowned Miss Alabama USA 2018 and represented Alabama at Miss USA 2018.

 Brown finished in seventh place on season 23 of The Bachelor featuring Colton Underwood.
-She is the first Bachelorette lead to not have placed in the top four of a season of The Bachelor, and is the youngest bachelorette in the show's history.
+She was the first Bachelorette lead not to have placed in the top four of a season of The Bachelor, and is the youngest bachelorette in the show's history.

 The season concluded on July 30, 2019, with Brown accepting a proposal from 25-year-old singer/songwriter Jed Wyatt.
-However, during the After The Final Rose special, it was revealed that they called off their engagement in June 2019 after Brown discovered that Wyatt had a girlfriend at home during filming.
+However, during the After The Final Rose special, it was revealed that they called off their engagement in June 2019 after Brown discovered that Wyatt had a girlfriend at home.
 Wyatt also admitted that he only went on the show to promote his music career.

 Production

 Casting and contestants

 Hannah Brown was named as the Bachelorette during the After the Final Rose special of the 23rd season of The Bachelor on March 12, 2019.
 During the live finale of the latter season, Brown met the first five contestants: Luke P., Cam, Dustin, Connor and Luke S.

-Notable contestants include Connor Jenkins, the son of former WGN News and FOX News Chicago anchor Nancy Loo; and Daron Blaylock, the son of retired NBA basketball player Mookie Blaylock.
+Notable contestants included Connor Jenkins, the son of former WGN News and FOX News Chicago anchor Nancy Loo; and Daron Blaylock, the son of retired NBA basketball player Mookie Blaylock.

 Filming and development

-Filming began on March 16, 2019 at The Bachelor Mansion.
-On March 21, filming was first spotted at Newport, Rhode Island and several reports are seen filming in Boston, Massachusetts a week later.
-Production crews have also reported in Inverness, Scotland, United Kingdom at MacGregor's Bar nestling over River Ness and Gouda and The Hague in the Netherlands.
-In addition to them, the season will also include visits in Latvia and Greece.
-The visit in Latvia marks the first time in a major U.S.-based television or film production to take place in the country and a first visit in the former Soviet Union for the whole Bachelor Nation franchise.
+Filming began on March 16, 2019, at The Bachelor Mansion.
+On March 21, the first filming was reported in Newport, Rhode Island, and several reports of filming in Boston, Massachusetts, a week later.
+Outside of the United States, production crews were reported in Inverness, Scotland, United Kingdom, located at MacGregor's Bar over the River Ness, as well as in Gouda and The Hague in the Netherlands.
+The season also included visits to Latvia and Greece.
+The visit to Latvia marked the first major U.S.-based television or film production to take place in the country and the first visit in the former Soviet Union for the Bachelor Nation franchise.

-Appearances for this season are runway model J. Alexander, RuPaul's Drag Race drag queens Alyssa Edwards and Alaska, actors Jason Biggs and Jenny Mollen, Danish pop band Lukas Graham, American country singer Jake Owen and Boston Celtics basketball players Jaylen Brown and Terry Rozier.
+Celebrity appearances for season fifteen included runway model J. Alexander, RuPaul's Drag Race drag queens Alyssa Edwards and Alaska, actors Jason Biggs and Jenny Mollen, Danish pop band Lukas Graham, American country singer Jake Owen, and Boston Celtics basketball players Jaylen Brown and Terry Rozier.